Getting Employee Performance Evaluation Right

 STEPS in Performance Evaluation

-To ensure that the time-lines are met, HR should constantly get a status check on the process and not hesitate to remind employees & managers when behind schedule.
-Don’t hesitate to involve senior managers if the process is way behind schedule.
-Read an article on How HR Managers can Design effective Performance Appraisal
+To meet timelines, HR should constantly get a status check on the process and send reminders when needed.
+Don’t hesitate to involve senior managers if delays persist.

 How can the HR department help in this?